Speed Optimization

 Choosing Task Priorities of the Application

-In general, it is not recommended to set task priorities higher than the built-in Wi-Fi/Bluetooth operations as starving them of CPU may make the system unstable.
-For very short timing-critical operations that do not use the network, use an ISR or a very restricted task (with very short bursts of runtime only) at the highest priority (24).
-Choosing priority 19 allows lower-layer Wi-Fi/Bluetooth functionality to run without delays, but still preempts the lwIP TCP/IP stack and other less time-critical internal functionality - this is the best option for time-critical tasks that do not perform network operations.
-Any task that does TCP/IP network operations should run at a lower priority than the lwIP TCP/IP task (18) to avoid priority-inversion issues.
+In general, it is not recommended to set task priorities on Core 0 higher than the built-in Wi-Fi/Bluetooth operations as starving them of CPU may make the system unstable.
+Choosing priority 19 and Core 0 allows lower-layer Wi-Fi/Bluetooth functionality to run without delays, but still pre-empts the lwIP TCP/IP stack and other less time-critical internal functionality.
+This is an option for time-critical tasks that do not perform network operations.
+Any task that does TCP/IP network operations should run at lower priority than the lwIP TCP/IP task (18) to avoid priority-inversion issues.

 Note